cloud

 • Working with others and communication.

-• Improving own learning and performance.
+• Improving my own learning and performance.

 • Problem-solving and creativity.